mahasunil/TinyHTMLParser-CPP/README.md

 # Tiny HTML Parser in c++

-A simple HTML parser written in C++ that builds a DOM-like tree and prints nested HTML tags with their text content.
+A minimal educational HTML parser written in C++ that builds a DOM-like tree and prints nested HTML tags with their text content.

+## Overview
+This project is designed for learning how parsing and tree construction work in C++.
+It focuses on building a foundational understanding of
+- String parsing
+- Recursion
+- Tree data structure
+- Object-oriented programming concepts.

 ## Features
    - Builds a tree of nodes representing HTML elements